 a) There is no curriculum associated with the candidate’s role and responsibilities;

 b) the candidate was not identified by means of a trainee match;

-d) Funds for the appointment of a Resident or Fellow as a part-time Clinical Instructor must have been included in the department budget and are to be derived from the appropriate Stanford Hospital or Clinics and/or Lucile Packard Children’s Hospital accounts or other non-general funds source.
+d) Funds for the appointment of a Resident or Fellow as a part-time Clinical Scholar must have been included in the department budget and are to be derived from the appropriate Stanford Hospital or Clinics and/or Lucile Packard Children’s Hospital accounts or other non-general funds source.

-f) As a condition of appointment as a Clinical Instructor the candidate must sign the letter of agreement to transmit professional fees to appropriate Stanford Hospitals and Clinics and/or Lucile Packard Children’s Hospital accounts.
+f) As a condition of appointment as a Clinical Scholar, the candidate must sign the letter of agreement to transmit professional fees to appropriate Stanford Hospitals and Clinics and/or Lucile Packard Children’s Hospital accounts.
 All billable activity must be outside the area in which the candidate is training and in compliance with Stanford Hospital and Clinics’ policy 7.01.01

 h) The candidate must hold a California medical or professional license.
 The candidate may not apply for a California Business and Professions Code Section 2113 registration from the Medical Board of California.
 (See Professional Licensure topic below)